Haystack AI vs LangChain: Which is Better in 2026?

 Can I use Haystack AI and LangChain together?

 Yes, many users combine Haystack AI and LangChain in their workflow.
-Haystack AI excels at modular pipeline components for rag and nlp, while LangChain shines with chain composition.
+Haystack AI excels at modular pipeline components for rag and nlp, while LangChain shines with chains: composable sequences for llm calls.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Haystack AI and LangChain?

-While both are coding & development tools, Haystack AI emphasizes modular pipeline components for rag and nlp, whereas LangChain is known for chain composition.
+While both are coding & development tools, Haystack AI emphasizes modular pipeline components for rag and nlp, whereas LangChain is known for chains: composable sequences for llm calls.
 The best choice depends on your specific workflow and feature priorities.